-Highlighting the revitalization of Armenian craft, the participatory program will showcase the intersection of technology and handmade traditions.
-Working in clay, fabric, metal, stone, and wood, skilled craftspeople incorporate memory and experience into pottery and tonirs (clay ovens), knot-tied carpets and needle arts, window grates and fences, khachkars (carved cross stones), wood carvings, and jewelry.
-Visual artists and artisans will together build interactive installations juxtaposing tradition and innovation.
+Highlighting the revitalization of Armenian craft, the participatory program showcased the intersection of technology and handmade traditions.
+Working in clay, fabric, metal, stone, and wood, skilled craftspeople incorporated memory and experience into pottery and tonirs (clay ovens), knot-tied carpets and needle arts, window grates and fences, khachkars (carved cross stones), wood carvings, and jewelry.
+Visual artists and artisans together built interactive installations juxtaposing tradition and innovation.

-Visitors will engage with Armenian designers and artisans, learning, observing, and trying their hand at weaving, embroidery, carving, and more.
-Discussion sessions will explore the function of craft, not only for its utilitarian and economic value, but as a continually evolving cultural expression—a way to make meaning.
+Visitors engaged with Armenian designers and artisans, learning, observing, and trying their hand at weaving, embroidery, carving, and more.
+Discussion sessions explored the function of craft, not only for its utilitarian and economic value, but as a continually evolving cultural expression—a way to make meaning.

 Throughout Armenia’s history, and especially in periods of marked change, these traditions are a life-affirming testament to the longstanding power of social and cultural life.